SpaceX is going full steam ahead with Big Falcon Rocket (BFR).

 Technically, two parts: Starship is the spaceship/upper stage & Super Heavy is the rocket booster needed to escape Earth’s deep gravity well (not needed for other planets or moons)

 All rockets capable of reaching Earth's orbit with useful payload are built with at least two stages.
 Sometimes more.
-This is due to Rocket Equation.
+This is due to the rocket equation.
 Dumping the dead weight of an empty first stage allows for more efficient use of energy.
 Super Heavy Starship (or BFR) is also built with two stages: the first stage is called "Super Heavy" and the second stage is called "Starship" (or BFS).

 An interesting aspect of the Starship is that it will be able to fly without the Super Heavy.
 That will allow it to return from other planets and moons to the Earth.
 It will also be capable of single stage to orbit launch from the Earth without any useful payload.
 The capability is intended to be used for testing of entering planets atmospheres from super orbital velocities like Mars/Moon transfer velocities.
 According to Musk there are certain heating parameters that scale to the eighth power with regard to speed.

-The question will resolve negatively if no test is attempted or if the Starship will not manage to get off the ground in one piece before 2020.
-Several attempts are allowed.
+The question will resolve negatively if no test is attempted or Starship will not reach space as defined above.